Alexander Protopopov: Minister of Interior

 On 20 July 1916, Protopopov formally met with Tsar Nicholas II who described him as "a man I like very much".
 Alexander Kerensky had described him as "handsome, elegant, captivating .... moderately liberal and always pleasant".
 Repeatedly, Empress Alexandra urged her husband to appoint Protopopov as Minister of the Interior as placing the vice-president of the Duma in a key post might improve the relations between the Duma and the monarchy.
 Although impressed by Protopopov's charm, Nicholas was initially doubtful about his suitability for a position that included responsibility for police and food supplies at a time of instability and shortages.
 Protopopov had no bureaucratic experience and knew little of the police department.
-However, the Tsar approved his appointment as manager of the Ministry of Interior some time between 16 and 20 September 1916.
+However, the tsar approved his appointment as head of the Ministry of Interior some time between 16 and 20 September 1916.
 According to Richard Pipes, Protopopov received carte blanche to run the country.
 Although earlier considered fairly liberal, Protopopov saw his new role as that of preserving Tsarist autocracy.
-With the Tsar absent at the Stavka headquarters, the government of Russia appeared managed as a kind of personal concern between the Empress, Grigori Rasputin and Protopopov, with the auxiliary assistance of Anna Vyrubova.
-Protopopov continued the reactionary policies of his predecessor, Boris Stürmer, with support from the Empress.
+With the tsar absent at the Stavka headquarters, the government of Russia appeared managed as a kind of personal concern between the empress, Grigori Rasputin and Protopopov, with the auxiliary assistance of Anna Vyrubova.
+Protopopov continued the reactionary policies of his predecessor, Boris Stürmer, with support from the empress.